65 Best Haircuts for Men in 2022: Modern Hairstyles for Men by GATSBY

 High Fade Mohawk

-The high fade mohawk is a combination of the mohawk and a stylish high fade.
-For this hairstyle, the mohawk can be any length, which is what makes it such a great option.
-In this case, though, the fade is a high fade, which means that it follows a clean-cut line going back from the forehead and gradually becomes shorter as it moves towards the neck.
+A combination of the mohawk and the ever-stylish high fade, the fade mohawk is gaining popularity with both young and old generations.
+The mohawk can be any length, which is what makes it such a great option.
+In this style, however, the fade is high, meaning it follows a clean, straight line as it goes back from the forehead, becoming shorter as it moves towards the back of the neck.

 Classic Short Comb-over